openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

             Linux) (Score: 69)](https://features.opensuse.org/305582)
         **

-"Idea from community member RaÃºl GarcÃ­a.
+"Idea from community member Raúl García.
 Same concept as MSI packages for Windows
           but exploiting the One Click Install concept of openSUSE (and therefore inheriting the simplicity, code and security. (...)"